 - the European Commission's list of airlines banned within the European Union

 - the United States Federal Aviation Administration's list of country aviation safety assessments.

 If you are travelling with an infant or a child, make sure that you properly secure the infant or child in an approved child restraint system before you properly fasten your own seat belt.
 Hold the infant in your arms if you do not have an approved restraining device.

 For more information about child safety restraints, see Taking children on a plane.

 Enjoy your flight and let others enjoy theirs

 Everyone is entitled to travel in a safe and secure environment.
 It is illegal to behave in a manner that is threatening to crew members and passengers.

-If such behaviour occurs, the aircraft may be diverted, the police will be asked to meet the aircraft upon arrival and the person could be arrested, charged and prosecuted.
+A person may be denied boarding or removed from the aircraft when such behaviour occurs before departure.
+If it happens after departure, the aircraft may be diverted.
+The police will be asked to meet the aircraft upon arrival and the person could be arrested, charged and prosecuted.